-July, 1970, two full years after Traffic’s eponymous psychedelic jazz-rock opus magnum, the band disbanded, and world-weary 22-year old Stevie Winwood in the studio alone trying to record solo to fulfill contractual obligations.
+July, 1970, two full years after Traffic’s eponymous psychedelic jazz-rock opus magnum, the band disbanded, and world-weary 22-year old Stevie Winwood went into the studio alone to fulfill contractual obligations.
 But he got stuck and needed a little help from his friends.
 In came drummer/singer/songwriting collaborator Jim Capaldi.
 In came reed and woodwindist Chris Wood.
 Out came “John Barleycorn Must Die”, Traffic’s third LP.

 There were three men came out of the west, their fortunes for to try.

 And these three men made a solemn vow: John Barleycorn must die.

 They’ve ploughed, they’ve sown, they’ve harrowed him in, threw clods upon his head,

 And these three men made a solemn vow: John Barleycorn was dead.

 Oh, those three men.
 I know them, portending something momentous, they are, be it epiphanous or foreboding.
 Here they’re riding a vehicle dating back to the 16th century, a Goode Aulde British Ballade.
 A Scottish poem with a similar theme, “Quhy Sowld Nocht Allane Honorit Be”, is included in the Bannatyne Manuscript of 1568, and English broadside versions from the 17th century are common.
 (In case you were wondering, a ‘broadside’ was a single sheet of disposable paper printed on one side with an advertisement, news or a ballad.
 They were one of the most common forms of printed communication back in those old days.)

 They’ve let him lie for a very long time, ’til the rains from heaven did fall

 And little Sir John sprung up his head and so amazed them all

 They’ve let him stand ’til Midsummer’s Day ’til he looked both pale and wan